Jacob2295/SystemBroApp/readme.md

 - Ubuntu 14.04

-This app can circumvent addblockers (Google Analytics / Piwik etc.. can sometimes be blocked by the client).
+This app can circumvent adblockers (Google Analytics / Piwik etc.. can sometimes be blocked by the client).
 You can update the GeoLocation database by running ```php artisan maxmind:update``` from the projects home directory.
 The web interface refreshes every minute automatically.

 #### TODO
 - [ ] Refactor backend